 Born May 13, 1933, in Rockhand, Idaho, Robinson has been a big influence in the sport of rodeo.
 He joined the PRCA in 1958 and competed at both ends of the arena as a steer wrestler and a saddle bronc rider.

-He competed in the 1959 and 1960 National Finals Rodeo in both events, winning the world steer wrestling title in 1960 and finished runner-up in the all-around category that same year behind Harry Thompkins.
+He competed in saddle bronc riding at the National Finals Rodeo in 1959 and in 1960 he competed in both saddle bronc riding and steer wrestling, winning the world steer wrestling title in 1960 and finished runner-up in the all-around category that same year behind Harry Thompkins.

 He competed professionally for 14 years and in 1980, he became one of the first pro officials for the PRCA.
 In September of 1982, he became the PRCA’s director of rodeo administration, and he and his wife, Emma, moved from Idaho to Colorado Springs.
 During that time, his responsibilities included negotiating prize money with rodeo committees, overseeing the eligibility of cowboys, interpreting and enforcing PRCA rules and coordinating rodeo listing and approvals.